Formatting LinkedIn Posts, Texts: Bold, Italics, Underline – Expandi

 Now, to recap, let’s go over some of the most frequently asked questions about formatting LinkedIn posts:

-• How to use bold in LinkedIn posts?
+- How to make bold text in LinkedIn posts?

 Through LinkedIn, you can’t add rich-text formatting in your posts or profile such as bold, italics, or underlines.
 You can, however, work around this by using LinkedIn text font generator or some other online tool as covered above.